aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 When the negative declarative (search opposite) option is used, the search will resolve in (one or more of) the individuals which do not match the type constraints.
 This is defined as the difference between the global set of individuals and the set of individuals matching the positive equivalent of the expression, taking care of the numerical constraints.

 When an entity has outlived its usefulness, it can be destroyed (or purged from the world model, or "forgotten") with a negative imperative statement about it.

+=== SimpleSentence

+This AST type contains: a verb, a subject, a direct object and some complements.
+The verb is a string, and the rest of its "arguments" are noun phrase types.
+Contrary to the English grammar concept of "simple sentence", a SimpleSentence's subject or object or complements can all contain relative clauses.

+A SimpleSentence AST models one or more relationship(s) between two or more entities (individuals or concepts).
+Just like an Implicit it can be interpreted as a positive or negative order, which will result, respectively, in the creation or destruction of relations (edges) in the knowledge graph; because of the closed world assumption a negative relation cannot be interpreted otherwise.

+A basic SimpleSentence is a SimpleSentence whose verb is the verb "to have" or the verb "to be".

+Before being executed, any non-basic SimpleSentence is converted into an Implicit AST representing an event.
+The Implicit representing the event is what is actually executed, either to create/destroy an event or to search for it (or for the absence of it).
+In fact, a non basic SimpleSentence could be seen as syntactic sugar for the direct creation of an event through a noun phrase describing it.

+An event individual in the world model is a node with outgoing edges poiting towards verb, a subject and a number of optional complements.

+As a cursory remark, all of the relations handled by the system, from simple "be" relations to the huge set of relations describing a complex event, can be broken down to very simple "have" relations, more specifically, in the form: "x has y as z", where x and y correspond to nodes and z corresponds to the label of the directed edge (from x to y) connecting them in a graph.

+Searching for any non basic SimpleSentence thus evaluates to an event individual's ID, rather than the boolean value "true" returned by the successful positive declarative evaluation of a basic SimpleSentence.

+//This idea is directly inspired by the approach discussed in this book @brachman2022machines.